SongzeYang0721/Data_Distillation_and_Neural_Collpase/README.md

 ### Connect Data Distillation with Neural collapse

 Neural collapse build a new path towards the data distillation (see neural collapse).
 In the terminal phase of neural network training, the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling.
 In other words, the neural network has a tendency to reduce the data.
 This opens doors to do data distillation for us.

+### To-do list

+- [ ]  Link data distillation with neural collapse:
+    - [x]  Why do we plug in ETF in the neural net why does this make sense/feasible/doable?
+    - [ ]  Find the best ETF on train data and the best generalized ETF on test data.
+    - [ ]  Find the best reverse map that maps the data from the latent space to the data space.
+- [ ]  The possible way to improve our model.

 ## Environment